yannickferenczi/grob/README.md

 - 🙌 [Callum @callumDennisIE] ✨ Team Leader

  "Callum naturally took the lead of the team as he was the most hackathon experienced and also because he brought this amazing inclusivity checker idea.
-He has been a real help on using Git and GitHub and especially when it came to merge conflicts.
-He has been a great pleasure to take this challenge beside him."
+He has been a real help in using Git and GitHub and especially when it came to merging conflicts.
+It has been a great pleasure to take this challenge beside him."

 - 🙌 [Diane @todiane]